MagnumOpuses/jobtechdev.se/site/content/api/jobtechjobs/_index.md

 menuTitle: "Jobs - JobTech Jobs"
 weight: 25
 ---
-JobTech Jobs API for job adds
+#### JobTech Jobs API for job ads

-Our job search API is a search engine for all the current job adds from Platsbanken.
-The aim is to make a simple yet versatile API that should suit anyone building any kind of application involving data from job adds.
+Our job search API is a search engine for all the current job ads from Platsbanken.
+The aim is to make a simple yet versatile API that should suit anyone building any kind of application involving data from job ads.
-There is a lot going on under the hood with how we index the adds for relevance but we’re trying to keep the complexity away from the API users.
+There is a lot going on under the hood with how we index the ads for relevance but we’re trying to keep the complexity away from the API users.